Qatari folklore: The Thorn Tree

-Fictional beings
+Mythical beings

 Most of the figures from Islamic mythology are present in Qatari folklore, including angels, jinn (spirits), shaitan (devils), houris, and ghouls.

-As mentioned in the "Lord of the Sea" myth, the protagonist Bū Daryā is a malevolent half-man half-amphibian, who, according to some versions, attracts seafarers with a wailing call.
+In the Lord of the Sea legend, the protagonist Bū Daryā is a malevolent half-man half-amphibian, who, according to some versions, attracts seafarers with a wailing call.
 This being bears some semblance with other sea-based mythological figures such as mermen and sirens.
-It is speculated that, since Bū Daryā is locally referred to as the 'lord of the sea', this myth may pre-date Wahhabism in Qatar since Wahhabi doctrine explicitly prohibits any entity other than Allah from being referred to as 'lord'.
+It is speculated that, since Bū Daryā is locally referred to as the 'lord of the sea', this legend may pre-date Wahhabism in Qatar since Wahhabi doctrine explicitly prohibits any entity other than Allah from being referred to as 'lord'.